rizarizkan/redikru-devops/Question2/nodejs-app/README.md

                   git push heroku main

 9. Set up GitHub Secrets:
-   Go to your GitHub repository settings, navigate to "Secrets and variables" > "Actions", and add the following secrets:
+   Go to your GitHub repository settings, navigate to "Secrets and variables" > "Actions", and add the secrets

           HEROKU_EMAIL: Your Heroku account email.
           HEROKU_API_KEY: Your Heroku API key (found in your Heroku account settings).